mvolkmann/blog/src/smalltalk/44-deploying.md

 - Save the image with a new name.

   - Click "Save Image as..." in the pinned World menu.
-  - Enter the image name "TodoApp.image".
+  - Enter a name for the app (ex.
+TodoApp).
   - Close the World menu.

+- Quit the VM.

-- Create the following shell script in the file `todoapp`.
+- Create the following shell script in a file whose name is the app name (ex. `todoapp`).
   This assumes that the environment variable `SMALLTALK_DIR` is set to the path where the `Cuis-Smalltalk-Dev` local repository resides.